Hittite plague: Plague of Alashiya, "The Hand of Nergal"

 Amarna Letter EA 35, which names the plague as the "Hand of Nergal", from roughly 1350-1325 BC, found in Amarna, now at the British Museum.

 The plague is mentioned in Amarna letter EA 35, a letter written in Akkadian from the ruler of Alashiya (Cyprus) to the Pharaoh of Egypt during the Amarna Period.
 It dates from between 1350 and 1325 BC.
 In it, the plague is specially named as The Hand of Nergal.
 While Muršili II seems to have believed of an Egyptian origin to the disease, letter EA 35 seems to support a Cypriot origin.
-If Muršili's account is to believed, it is possible that the plague spread to Egypt from Cyprus, or that Egyptian soldiers became infected in the levant.
+If Muršili's account is to be believed, it is possible that the plague spread to Egypt from Cyprus, or that Egyptian soldiers became infected in the Levant.
 While a majority of scholars see EA 35 as evidence of the Hittite Plague being in Cyprus, as it unclear to which Egyptian Pharaoh it was sent to, a significant minority believe that the two events may be two successive outbreaks of the same plague, or possibly two different plagues entirely.
 While it is universally accepted letter EA 35 predates Anatolian references to the disease, the time between the events is unclear, and could be from between two to twenty-five years.
 It is also generally agreed the plague on Cyprus was probably tularemia, lending credence to a connection between the events.